• To receive more information on GridON, please contact us

 Utility network operators are investing hundreds of millions of dollars in upgrading and replacing existing equipment.
 They often have no choice other than segmenting the grid which negatively impacts the quality and availability of their network.
 Independent power producers are required to make significant investments and bear long delays, before receiving permits to connect distributed generation and renewable sources.

-GridON is offering grid operators, Independent Power Producers (IPP) and industrial customers cost-effective fault current limiting/interrupting solutions which enable increased power capacity in meshed networks, and cost-effective connection of Distributed Generation (DG) and renewable energy sources - while improving power quality and network stability.
+GridON is offering grid operators, Independent Power Producers (IPP) and industrial customers cost-effective fault current limiting/interrupting solutions, which enable increased power capacity in meshed networks, and cost-effective connection of utility-scale and Distributed Generation (DG) and renewable energy sources - while improving power quality and network stability.

 GridON offers solutions for all power and voltage levels: a power-electronics Fault Current Limiting Interrupter (FCLi) for low-to-medium voltage connection of distributed generation and renewable sources; and a saturated core Fault Current Limiter (FCL) for medium-to-high voltage distribution and transmission networks.
 GridON's FCL/FCLi limit and interrupt fault currents from propagating through the network, thus preventing power failures and network outages.
 These cost-effective solutions significantly reduce capital expenditure and time consuming labor, required for conventional network upgrades.